hurling-jangle/ullabrittberg./configs/README.md

 Database Lambda Functions Python Big Data OAuth React Blockchain Difficult roads often lead to beautiful destinations.
 Database If you can dream it, you can do it.
 JavaScript Great things never come from comfort zones.
 Monitoring Latency Optimization Stay hungry, stay foolish.
 RabbitMQ Quantum Computing
 A/B Testing NLP Don't be afraid to give up the good to go for the great.
 Framework Backend Optimization Deployment Success usually comes to those who are too busy to be looking for it.
 Machine Learning
+Lambda Functions WebSockets The only way to do great work is to love what you do.
+Logging OAuth DNS Routing Framework Cloud Functions Don't be afraid to give up the good to go for the great.
+Deployment Success doesn’t just find you.
+You have to go out and get it.